 We tested cup after cup of Keurig coffee makers such as K-Slim, K-Elite, and K-Supreme Plus Smart to figure out which is the best of the bunch for your morning mug

 Keurig coffee makers are undeniably convenient, but there are a number of ways to make better-tasting, less expensive, and less wasteful coffee almost as quickly.
-If you're set on a Keurig, we researched and purchased the top six to test side-by-side.
+If you're set on a Keurig, we purchased the top six to test side-by-side.
 We evaluated each brewer's customizable features, how easy they are to use and clean, and how the coffee actually tastes.
 We've also tested them against competing brands.
 If you're not sure that a Keurig is right for you, we'll steer you toward coffee makers that consistently earn top scores in our tests.
 We understand that finding the perfect coffee machine for your tastes and budget is hard.
 We hope this review helps.

 Keurig has many competitors in the single-cup and pod-coffee markets, and Nespresso models consistently outperform K-Cups in our tests.
 But, while Nespresso tends to produce a richer-tasting cup that avoids the plastic aftertaste of some K-Cups, both machines require expensive pods and produce waste that can be a nuisance to recycle properly.
 You can invest in refillable pods, but then you're basically making drip coffee.
 And, as K-Cup inventor John Sylvan told The Atlantic in 2015, “It's not like drip coffee is tough to make.”
 For a more robust discussion of different types of coffee makers, head to our comprehensive review of all types of coffee makers.
 If you want to peruse all things coffee, from grinders to electric kettles, we've got you covered there, too.